 Various Insects, Washington State Fair

-If you’re brave, you can actually choose from three different types of flavored bugs at the Washington State Fair: chili roasted grasshoppers, BBQ crickets and Manchurian scorpions (which are served with gummy bears as a chaser!).
-The fair, held Aug.
-31 through Sept.
-23 in Puyallup near Tacoma and Seattle, has some other quirky choices, like cajun kangaroo sausage, wild boar bratwurst, rabbit and python sausage, duck and bacon sausage, and alligator burgers.
+If you’re brave, you can actually choose from three different types of flavored bugs at the Washington State Fair: chili-roasted grasshoppers, BBQ crickets and Manchurian scorpions (which are served with gummy bears as a chaser!).
+The fair, held for almost a month between August and September in Puyallup near Tacoma and Seattle, has some other quirky choices, like cajun kangaroo sausage, wild boar bratwurst, rabbit and python sausage, duck and bacon sausage, and alligator burgers.